gerkey/ros1_external_use/README.md

 1. Start with a subset of the build-time environment configuration.
 Specifically, you need: `CMAKE_PREFIX_PATH` and `PYTHONPATH` (again, you could just source the ROS setup file to get all the variables).
-1. Extend your library path to find libraries from installed ROS packages and set the `ROS_MASTER_URI` (again, this would be handled for you by the ROS setup file):
+1. Extend your library path to find libraries from installed ROS packages, set the `ROS_MASTER_URI`, and set the `ROS_PACKAGE_PATH` (again, this would be handled for you by the ROS setup file):

         # Add the shared library location.
         # Linux version: